eeb/dropwizard-mongo/README.md

       dbName: test

 ### Updating you configuration
-You will need to add referemces to the factories you wish to use in your class that extends Configuration.
+You will need to add references to the factories you wish to use in your class that extends Configuration or you can extend from com.eeb.dropwizardmongo.configuration.DropwizardMongoConfiguration.

       @Valid
       @NotNull